BlackWaspTM

 What About .NET 1.1?

-The nullable types described in this article were introduced the C# with version 2.0 of the .NET framework.
+The nullable types described in this article were introduced to C# with version 2.0 of the .NET framework.
 In order to achieve similar results using earlier framework versions, the developer must create a new structure or class.
 Structures will be examined in a later article.

 Null Value